outer space

-Ever since profiling in the New Yorker the extraordinary Australian space archaeologist Alice Gorman in 2017, I’ve become passionate about outer space environments, and how to help conserve and protect them (including our beautiful Moon).
+Ever since profiling in the New Yorker the extraordinary Australian space archaeologist Alice Gorman in 2017, I’ve been passionate about thinking and writing about outer space.
 The films I've made with Rowena Potts and our Archival Futures Collective invite viewers to think (and feel) about environmental ethics in outer space.

 I’ve also been part of the group who has authored a Declaration of the Rights of the Moon.
 Read more about the Declaration here and here.
 And also here.